 Our book Road Rage and Aggressive Driving came out in 2000.
 It was the first use of the expression in a book title.
 Today the expression "road rage" is used daily in dozens of newspapers around the world (see Google News search)."

-driving is made up of a syndrome of habits that
+is made up of a syndrome of habits that stick

 with plenty of individual variation.